 5. Regularly run security awareness training and tabletops with a focus on ransomware

 Employees can be the weakest link in a company, especially where cyber threats are concerned.
 Employees frequently fall victim to email phishing scams, one of the most common ransomware attack vectors .
 Phishing emails trick users into downloading malware attachments or clicking on links that lead to compromised content with hidden malicious code.
-Inadequate password security policies can result in identity theft or unauthorized access to high-level information.
+Inadequate password data security policies can result in identity theft or unauthorized access to high-level information.

 Remote devices on the company’s network, using out-of-date software or operating systems can also open the door to cyberattacks.
 Without clear internet and email policies, employees won’t know how to access, use, and share sensitive data securely, or what information should and shouldn’t be shared via email.
 Data access policies ensure that each employee only has access to the systems and data they need to perform their job.

 Tip: Implement end-user awareness training and measure its efficacy.
 This will help you identify any weak points where you need to follow up.
 At the board and senior level, tabletop exercises should be performed at least annually to ensure everyone knows the game plan in the event of an attack.